aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 full details see [Spot Instance Interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html) and [EC2 Spot Pricing](https://aws.amazon.com/ec2/spot/pricing/).

+### Ongoing Costs

+Until a context is destroyed resources that are deployed can incur ongoing costs even if a workflow is not running.
+The exact costs depend on the configuration of the context.

+Amazon Genomics CLI version 1.0.1 and earlier used an AWS Fargate based WES service for each deployed context.
+The service uses 0.5 vCPU, 4 GB memory and 20 GB base instance storage.
+Fargate pricing varies by region and is detailed [here](https://aws.amazon.com/fargate/pricing/).
+As at November 8, 2021, each WES service costs $0.03802 per hour in the us-east-1 region.

+After version 1.0.1 the WES endpoints deployed by Amazon Genomics CLI are implemented with AWS Lambda and therefore use a [pricing model](https://aws.amazon.com/lambda/pricing/) based on invocations

+Contexts using a Cromwell engine run an additional AWS Fargate service for the engine with 2 vCPU, 16 GB RAM and 20 GB of base storage for an ongoing cost of $0.15208 per hour in the us-east-1 region (as at November 8, 2021).

+Additionally, Cromwell is deployed with a standard EFS volume for storage of metadata.
+EFS [costs](https://aws.amazon.com/efs/pricing/) are volume based.
+While relatively small the amount of metadata will expand as more workflows are run.
+The volume is destroyed when the context is destroyed.

+Contexts using the "miniwdl" engine use EFS volumes as scratch space for workflow intermediates, caches and temporary files.
+Because many genomics workflows can accumulate several GB of intermediates per run we recommend destroying these contexts when not in use.

 ### Tags

 All context infrastructure is [tagged]( {{< relref "namespaces#tags" >}} ) with the context name, username and project name.
 These tags may be used to help